Korbielowski/personal-website/src/articles/portfolio/codo.md

 # State of the application

 As of the time of writing this Codo users are able to create, edit, and delete their to-do lists, the same goes for tasks.
+User can also create subtasks.
 Tasks can be marked as done, when all of the tasks in the same to-do list are done, the to-do list is also marked as done.
-I'm currently working on a subtask feature, which is about 90% done.
+Currently I'm working on details window and better UI, which will vastly improve user experience.

 ![Creating new to-do list]({{ url_for('static', filename='create_list.png') }})
 *Creating new to-do list*